Locations:

 2. Use insect repellent

 When you use it as directed, insect repellent is the best way to protect yourself from mosquito bites.
-Even kids and pregnant people should protect themselves with insect repellent, says the U.S. Centers for Disease Control and Prevention (CDC).
+It's safe for kids and even recommended during pregnancy.

 When you’re choosing insect repellent to apply to your skin, look for the active ingredients DEET (N, N-diethyl-m-toluamide) or picaridin (KBR 3023).
 Both provide protection against biting mosquitoes, but DEET is the most common ingredient found in repellents.